adamliesko/sng-histogram/README.md

 # HISTO BISTRO #

-This repo contains source code of an application on the occasion of SNG hackaton.
+This repo contains source code of an application created on the occasion of SNG hackaton.
 Our application can do some cool stuff.
 Yes.